groc-prog/pyneo4j-ogm/README.md

 ## 🚀 Quickstart <a name="quickstart"></a>

-Before we can jump right in, we have to take care of some things:
+Before we can get going, we have to take care of some things:

-- We need to define our models which will represent our nodes and relationships.
+- We need to define our models, which will represent the nodes and relationships inside our database.
-- We need to initialize a `Pyneo4jClient` instance that will be used to interact with the database.
+- We need a database client, which will do the actual work for us.

-So let's start with the first one.
-We are going to define a few models that will represent our `nodes and relationships` inside the graph.
-For this example, we will look at `Developers` and their `Coffee` consumption:
+### Defining our data structures

+Since every developer has a coffee addiction one way or another, we are going to use `Coffee` and `Developers` for this guide.
+So let's start by defining what our data should look like:

 ```python
 from pyneo4j_ogm import (